lavafroth/lavafroth.github.io/content/post/2-afternoons-2-languages-2-tuis.md

 With that said, if you're a beginner and `Arc<RwLock<T>>` gave you a jumpscare, it might be worth sticking with Golang _CharmBracelet_ stack, it's simple and can take you pretty far.
 If you're good with Rust, don't sleep on _ratatui_.
 It's way better than how I remember it from a couple years ago.
-If you're interested in the code, check out the Go project [here](https://github.com/lavafroth/hackermanim-tui) and the Rust project [here](https://github.com/lavafroth/hm).
+If you're interested in the code, check out the Go project ~[here](https://github.com/lavafroth/hackermanim-tui)~ (the repository is no longer available, so you just have to take my word for it) and the Rust project [here](https://github.com/lavafroth/hm).

 Until next time, remember, Rust is 2 fast 2 furious.